Mark Dunajtschik: Honours and awards

 In 2017 Dunajtschik won the business category of the 'Wellingtonian of the Year' awards, and was named the supreme winner, 'Wellingtonian of the Year', for his philanthropic work.
 Dunajtschik stated at the time: "Wellington has been good to me and I want to be good to Wellington".

 In 2020 the Property Council awarded Dunajtschik a lifetime membership award, the 'Property Council New Zealand Members’ Laureate', in recognition of his 20 years in the property industry and charitable work.
-The Property Council said Dunajtschick was “a shining example of ‘property for good’, consistently breaking the often-negative connotations that come with the role of property developer”.
+The Property Council said Dunajtschik was “a shining example of ‘property for good’, consistently breaking the often-negative connotations that come with the role of property developer”.

 Dunajtschik was appointed a Knight Companion of the New Zealand Order of Merit in the 2023 New Year Honours, for services to philanthropy.

 In 2023 Dunajtschik was named 'Senior New Zealander of the Year' at the Kiwibank New Zealander of the Year Awards.